pbryon/dotfiles/README.md

 These can be found in the ``git_hooks`` folder and have a first line comment describing their purpose.

+They purposefully don't have shebangs, so they'll work in Visual Studio

 ## Scripts

 ### touchpad.sh